-At Transworld, we have business valuation experts on staff to help you value your business.
-We can meet with you and discuss your business’ worth value or we can be engaged to perform valuation reports.
+At Transworld, we have business valuation experts like Darrell on staff to help you value your business.
+Darrell routinely offers complimentary business valuations for those owners contemplating selling their businesses.
+If you need a complex and detailed valuation for legal, loan, finance, or divorce proceedings Darrell can be engaged for a fee to perform such a report.

 Fair Market Value